 How to connect a desktop to WiFi (no ethernet cable)

-The easiest way to connect your desktop PC to a wireless network is through a USB WiFi adapter or installing a dedicated PCIe WiFi adapter.
+The easiest way to connect your desktop PC to a wireless network is through a USB WiFi adapter or by installing a dedicated PCIe WiFi adapter.

 How to connect a desktop to WiFi using USB WiFi adapters